 Primary care providers are often medical health professionals who treat patients for day-to-day medical issues.
 These types of specialists are often family doctors or healthcare practitioners who want to help as many people as possible.
 Because of their wide net approach to healthcare, primary care providers can be an incredibly helpful first step when an individual is ready to get help for mental health disorders or substance abuse.

 Many people use a single primary care provider for years.
 Using a primary care provider who already knows your medical history can make it easier to discuss topics that you may be uncomfortable discussing with a stranger.
-Additionally, your primary care provider can provide referrals to trusted specialists who will be a better fit for you, in the event that you need adjunct services.
+Additionally, your primary care provider can provide referrals to trusted specialists who will be a better fit for you if you need adjunct services.

 Primary Care for Substance Use Disorders

-However, by visiting a primary care provider for a substance use disorder, it opens up an opportunity for simultaneous treatment of health issues and the addiction.
+However, visiting a primary care provider for a substance use disorder opens up an opportunity for simultaneous treatment of health issues and addiction.
 Additionally, primary care for substance abuse allows individuals to receive medical counseling for their disorder and hear unbiased facts from a medical professional about the consequences of continued substance abuse.
-By reaching out to a primary care provider to address a substance use disorder, it creates more opportunities for accessing the help necessary for getting on the road to recovery.
+Reaching out to a primary care provider to address a substance use disorder creates more opportunities for accessing the help necessary for getting on the road to recovery.